sunnywalker/jQuery.FilterTable/README.md

 ## Change Log

+### 1.3

+- The functionality is not reapplied to tables that have already been processed.
+This allows you to call `$(selector).filterTable()` again for dynamically created data without it affecting previously filtered tables.

 ### 1.2

 - Changed the default container class to `filter-table` from `table-filter` to be consistent with the plugin name.